 It’s also helpful to recognize any weird phone behavior.
 It might indicate it’s infected with spyware.
 Here are 9 signs you should look out for.

-Unlike Trojans or ransomware, spyware doesn’t directly cause damage to your system.
-It’s not an in-your-face malware.
-Instead, spyware works behind the scenes, recording your every move.
-If you’re worried your phone is infected with spyware, check the 9 signs showing you might be exactly on point.
+Unlike Trojans or ransomware, spyware doesn’t cause direct damage to your system.
+It’s not in your face like other malware.
+Spyware tends to work quietly behind the scenes, recording your every move.
+Worried you might have spyware?
+Here are a few signs someone could be spying on your phone.

 1. You Use Too Much Data